xeroc/stakemachine/docs/strategybase.rst

 *************
-Base Strategy
+Strategy Base
 *************

-All strategies should inherit :class:`dexbot.basestrategy.BaseStrategy` which simplifies and unifies the development of new strategies.
+All strategies should inherit :class:`dexbot.strategies.StrategyBase` which simplifies and unifies the development of new strategies.

 API
 ---

-.. autoclass:: dexbot.basestrategy.BaseStrategy
+.. autoclass:: dexbot.strategies.StrategyBase
    :members: